wlph17/sw-tutorial/assignment1/README.md

     ![repo](./README.assets/1568439235878.png)
     ![collaborator](./README.assets/1568439375716.png)

+6. Run `git remote remove origin` in the directory before running the instructions from GitHub.
-6. Follow the *…or push an existing repository from the command line* instruction to publish your code.
+7. Follow the *…or push an existing repository from the command line* instruction to publish your code.

 ## Naming Convention
 * Lower camel case for function and variable.